Skip to main content

 • Novel platforms, technologies, and tools for:

-1. Enabling clinical and translational research, particularly those with mechanisms for inclusion of patient-reported data
+1. enabling clinical and translational research, particularly those with mechanisms for inclusion of patient-reported data

-2. Integration of patient data collected from multiple devices and multiple/diverse clinical studies
+2. integration of patient data collected from multiple devices and multiple/diverse clinical studies

 • Development of personalized phenotypic profiling (as well as personalized intervention) based on patient-centered integration of data from multiple sources, including social media